 Generating the questions from the stakeholders and workshop participants will ensure the questions vary and are abundant.
 Consider this phase a brainstorming exercise.

-Thereafter the whole team picks the most important questions and votes, with the main criteria being which one will bring the user closer to their goals...
+after that, the whole team picks the most important questions and votes, with the main criteria being which will bring the user closer to their goals...

 Day 2 - Having identified a clear goal or target for the sprint the previous day, you begin by sharing ideas that will help solve the problem at hand.

 Day 3 - Having many different ideas is good, but you only focus on one.
-Everyone in the team will want their idea to be the best.
-However, a critic- session that quickly evaluates each idea can help solve the quagmire of picking the best idea.
+Everyone on the team will want their vision to be the best.
+However, a critique- a session that quickly evaluates each idea can help solve the dilemma of picking the best idea.

-You also have at hand a key decision-maker in the sprint to help in decision making.
-Their task is to be the final call when stuck with decision-making.
-They quickly pick what is relevant to the company.
+You also have a crucial decision-maker in the sprint to help in decision-making.
+Their task is to be the final call when stuck with decision-making, and they quickly pick what is relevant to the company.

 The tools that will help this phase become a success depend.
-But when you look at the overall picture, you need at least 3 key roles; the copywriter (for digital products), you might need an illustrator and finally, one person to bring it all together in one neat product - the prototype.
+But when you look at the overall picture, you need at least three key roles; the copywriter (for digital products), you might need an illustrator, and finally, one person to bring it all together in one neat product - the prototype.

 Day 5 - Test Day! - After a week of intense activities, it all culminates in an actual test where users interact with the product.

-The entire team will be observing the user and identify challenges and successes that are documented and analyzed at the end of the day.
+The entire team will observe the user and identify challenges and successes documented and analyzed at the end of the day.
 The challenges and successes will determine the following:

-- If the sprint was a success and the product can now undergo full production - validation
+- If the sprint was a success and the product can now undergo total production - validation

-- If the process needs a repeat.
+- Suppose the process needs a repeat.
 In this case, repeating a sprint addresses only the main pain points realized in the test phase.
-You don’t need the entire five days to solve the issues that arise from the test phase
+You don’t need the entire five days to solve the issues that arise from the test phase.

 Design Sprints have one primary purpose, validate ideas before committing resources towards building them.

 Startups thrive on developing solutions and scaling as fast as possible.
-Creating products that haven’t been validated and verified as useful and worth the effort means wasted resources and time.
+Creating products that haven’t been validated and verified as valuable and worth the effort means wasted resources and time.

 That is a fundamental mistake in the startup world.

-Instead of going into development - blind - you take the design sprint route and ensure you have a solid product that passes the users test, then splash all the resources to develop it further after it meets the bare minimums.
+Instead of going into development-blind - you take the design sprint route and ensure you have a solid product that passes the user's test, then splashes all the resources to develop it further after it meets the bare minimum.